argentsea/docfx/tutorials/querying.md

 ArgentSea manages the challenges of multi-threaded access access with a four-step approach:

 1. Declare the parameters and arguments that will be passed to the stored procedures.
-2. Create a thread for each shard connection, then create the *connection* (and *command*) object for each.
+2. Create a thread for each shard connection, then create the __connection__ (and __command__) object for each.
-3. Copy the parameter values to the parameter collection on each shard’s *command* object.
+3. Copy the parameter values to the parameter collection on each shard’s __command__ object.
 4. Call the stored procedure/function on each shard’s thread.
 When results are obtained, call (thread-safe) code to create and populate a Model object.
-5. Combine the results and return them to the caller.
+5. Merge the results and return them to the caller.

-Ultimately, using ArgentSea on multiple shards is no more difficult than writing simple ADO.NET database access code (and usually much easier).
-Previously, your data access procedure would set the ADO.NET parameters, run the query, then convert the results to a Model object.
-Now you simply need to split that process into *two* procedures:
+Ultimately, using ArgentSea on multiple shards is no more difficult than writing simple ADO.NET database access code (and usually much easier), but the code new needs to be grouped and sequenced differently.
+Previously, you would usually use just one data access procedure, which would set the ADO.NET parameters, run the query, then convert the results to a Model object.
+Now, because processing results is multi-threaded whereas setting up the query is not, you need to split that process into *two* procedures:

-* One procedure that sets the parameters and calls an ArgentSea query method
+* The __*caller*__ method sets the parameters and calls an ArgentSea query method.
+This executes on a single thread.
-* Another procedure that converts the results (data reader and/or output parameters) to a Model object result.
+* The __*handler*__ procedure converts the results (__DataReader__ and/or output parameters) to a Model object result.
+This can execute on many threads.

-The second step can use standard ADO.NET code, or you can use ArgentSea’s optional [Mapping](mapping.md) functionality, which enables the Model creation process to be automatic.

 This ArgentSea query paradigm applies even to non-sharded queries using the Databases collection.
 This provides some design consistency, but also enables the Mapper for both sharded and non-sharded data.

+> {!TIP]
+> If you use ArgentSea’s optional [Mapping](mapping.md) functionality, the multi-threaded results handling procedure is *already provided* by the Mapper.
+You do not have to write a handler.

 ## Setting Parameters

 With the ArgentSea framework, you need to set parameter values *before* a connection or command is created.
 The ADO.NET standard parameter collections cannot be created without a command object host.
-Consequently, ArgentSea provides a QueryParameter object, which is simply a collection of ADO.NET DbParameters.
-You can create an instance with a simple `new` statement.
+To fill this need, ArgentSea provides a [QueryParameterCollection](/api/ArgentSea.QueryParameterCollection.html) object, which is simply a collection of ADO.NET DbParameters.
+This object allow you to create an instance with a simple `new` statement.

 ```C#
 var parameters = new QueryParameterCollection();